Western Michigan University

 1903 W Michigan Ave

-Dr. Perryman-Clark was recently elected to Rhetoric and Composition's flagship organization, the Conference on College Composition and Communication (CCCC) Executive Committee, and has received national honors from Michigan State University, Ford Foundation and Conference on College Composition and Communication.
-Dr. Perryman-Clark currently serves as Director of First-Year Writing, and teaches undergraduate and graduate courses in First-Year Writing, Rhetoric and Writing Studies, and methods in teaching college writing.
+Perryman-Clark was recently elected to rhetoric and composition's flagship organization, the Conference on College Composition and Communication Executive Committee.
+She has received national honors from Michigan State University, Ford Foundation and Conference on College Composition and Communication.

 Perryman-Clark won a 2018 College of Arts and Sciences Diversity and Inclusion Award.